Reopenings bring new cases in S. Korea, virus fears in Italy

 Around the world, the U.S. and other hard-hit countries are wrestling with how to ease curbs on business and public activity without causing the virus to come surging back.

+That was in contrast to Russia, which skipped the usual grand military parade in Moscow’s Red Square.
+This year’s observance had been expected to be especially large because it is the 75th anniversary, but instead, President Vladimir Putin laid flowers at the tomb of the unknown soldier and a show of military might was limited to a flyover of 75 warplanes and helicopters.

+Worldwide, 4 million people have been confirmed infected by the virus, and more than 279,000 have died, including over 78,000 in the U.S., according to a tally kept by Johns Hopkins University.
+Spain, France, Italy and Britain have reported around 26,000 to 32,000 deaths each.

-Germany and South Korea have both carried out extensive testing and contact tracing and have been hailed for avoiding the mass deaths that have overwhelmed other countries.
-But even there, authorities have struggled with finding the balance between saving lives and saving jobs.
+Germany and South Korea have both carried out extensive testing and contact tracing and have been hailed for avoiding the mass deaths that overwhelmed other countries.
+But even there, authorities have struggled to find the balance between saving lives and salvaging jobs.

-Health officials in Germany faced outbreaks at three slaughterhouses in what was seen as a test of the government’s strategy for dealing with any resurgence of the virus as the restrictions are eased.
+Germany faced outbreaks at three slaughterhouses in what was seen as a test of its strategy for dealing with any resurgence as restrictions ease.
 At one slaughterhouse, in Coesfeld, 180 workers tested positive.

-Germany’s NGG union, which represents food industry workers, said the outbreaks were the result of “a sick system.”
-Freddy Adjan, a senior union official, said the meat industry has for years been relying on “dubious subcontractors” that exploit workers.

-U.S. authorities are likewise watching for a second wave, more than two weeks after states began gradually reopening, with Georgia largely leading the way.
+Businesses in the U.S. continue to struggle as more employers reluctantly conclude that their laid-off employees might not return to work anytime soon.
+Health officials are watching for a second wave of infections, roughly two weeks after states began gradually reopening with Georgia largely leading the way.

-Meanwhile, governments came under fresh scrutiny over their handling of the crisis.

-German Foreign Minister Heiko Maassaid Europe must acknowledge that it “wasn’t well-prepared” for the outbreak.
-In the U.S., internal government emails obtained by The Associated Press show that a decision to shelve detailed advicefrom the nation’s top disease control experts for reopening communities during the epidemic came from the highest levels of the White House.

-Worldwide, the virus is confirmed to have infected over 3.9 million people and killed more than 275,000, according to a tally by Johns Hopkins University based on data reported by governments.
+Some malls have opened up in Georgia and Texas, while Nevada restaurants, hair salons and other businesses were able to have limited reopenings Saturday or once again allow customers inside after nearly two months of restrictions.

+The reopening of the Great Smoky Mountains National Park along the Tennessee-North Carolina border was a bit too tempting a draw as scores of nature lovers crowded parking lots and trails and even trekked into closed areas, park spokeswoman Dana Soehn said.
+Many did not wear masks.

+In New York, a Cuomo spokesman said the governor was extending stay-at-home restrictions to June 7, but another top aide later clarified that that was not so; the May 15 expiration date for the restrictions remains in place “until further notice,” Melissa DeRosa said in an evening statement.

+The federal government said it was delivering supplies of remdesivir, the first drug shown to speed recovery for COVID-19 patients, to six more states, after seven others were sent cases of the medicine earlier this week.

-Hard-hit Italy saw people return to the streets for their traditional aperitivos and revel in fine weather as restrictions there eased.
-In some cases, people went too far for the authorities.
+Italy saw people return to the streets and revel in fine weather.

-Milan Mayor Giuseppe Sala warned that “a handful of crazy people’’ were putting the city’s economic recovery at risk, and threatened to shut down the city’s trendy Navigli district after crowds of young Milanese were seen out at aperitivo hour ignoring social-distancing rules.
+Milan Mayor Giuseppe Sala warned that “a handful of crazy people’’ were putting his city’s recovery at risk and threatened to shut down the trendy Navigli district after crowds of young people were seen out at the traditional aperitivo hour ignoring social-distancing rules.

-In Rome, the Campo dei Fiori flower and vegetable market was bustling Saturday morning, the first weekend Italians were allowed outside for more than just work and necessities.
-The Campo piazza, long a center of nightlife, has also come back to life at the evening aperitivo hour.
+The Campo dei Fiori flower and vegetable market was also bustling in Rome.
+But confusion created frustrations for the city’s shopkeepers.

-But confusion about what is now allowed and what is not created frustration for business owners.

-Carlo Alberto, owner of the TabaCafe, an Argentine empanada bar that was selling cocktails to a few customers Friday, said that since reopening this week he had been threatened with a fine by the police because of the crowds that had formed in front of his bar.
+Carlo Alberto, owner of TabaCafe, an Argentine empanada bar that was selling cocktails to a few customers, said that since reopening this week, police had threatened to fine him over crowds outside.

 “Am I supposed to send them home?
 They need a guard here to do that,” he said.
 “The laws aren’t clear, the decree isn’t clear.
 You don’t know what you can do.”

-In the U.S., the head of the Food and Drug Administration, Stephen Hahn, put himself in quarantine after coming into contact with an infected person.
-And the government said it is delivering supplies of remdesivr, the first drug shown to speed the recovery of COVID-19 patients, to six more states.
-Seven states were sent cases of the medicine earlier in the week.

-Elsewhere, Pakistan allowed shops, factories, construction sites and some other businesses to reopen Saturday, while more than 1,600 new cases and 24 deaths were reported.
-Prime Minister Imran Khan said the government is rolling back curbs because it can’t support millions of families that depend on daily wages.

-The government warned that controls will be reimposed if the public fails to follow social-distancing guidelines.
+Elsewhere, Pakistan allowed shops, factories, construction sites and other businesses to reopen, even as more than 1,600 new cases and 24 deaths were reported.
+Prime Minister Imran Khan said the government was rolling back curbs because it can’t support millions who depend on daily wages.
+But controls could be reimposed if people fail to practice social distancing.

-In Spain, health authorities will allow certain regions to scale back their lockdowns starting Monday, with limited seating at bars, restaurants and other public places.
-But Madrid and Barcelona, the country’s largest cities, both badly hit by the virus, will remain shut down.
+In Spain certain regions can scale back lockdowns starting Monday, with limited seating at bars, restaurants and other public places.
+But Madrid and Barcelona, the country’s largest cities, will remain shut down.

 “The pandemic is evolving favorably, but there is a risk of another outbreak that could generate a serious catastrophe,” Spanish health official Fernando Simón said.
 “Personal responsibility is vital.”

-This year’s observance of Victory Day in Russia had been expected to be especially large because it is the 75th anniversary.
-Instead, Vladimir Putin laid flowers at the tomb of the unknown soldier, and a show of military might was limited to a flyover of 75 warplanes and helicopters.

-Belarus, though, held a military parade in front of big crowds in the capital, Minsk, despite sharply rising coronavirus infections.
-Belarus has not imposed restrictions to halt the virus’ spread, and authoritarian President Alexander Lukashenko has dismissed concerns about it as a “psychosis.”

-Gera reported from Warsaw, Poland, and McDonald from Beijing.
+Gera reported from Warsaw, Poland, and Forliti reported from Minneapolis.
 Associated Press journalists around the world contributed to this report.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak